orb-community/orb/kind/README.md

 make kind-upgrade-all
 ```

 Also you can load image using kind command individually, and upgrade your deployment with helm command.
-You can use redis-commander and adminer to iteract with databases on kind environment
+You can use redis-commander and adminer to interact with databases on kind environment

 <br>
 ❌ Is it not working correctly?
 Found a bug?
 Come talk to us [live on Slack](https://netdev.chat/) in the `#orb` channel, or [file a GitHub issue here](https://github.com/orb-community/orb/issues/new/choose).